 This recipe is based on my popular Gluten Free Shortbread recipe.
-I wanted to make a holiday version that had both gingerbread and rich buttery flavors!
-I am dedicating this recipe to Mr. Fearless Dining, my biggest gingerbread lover.
+I wanted to make a holiday version with gingerbread and rich buttery flavors!
+I dedicate this recipe to Mr. Fearless Dining, my biggest gingerbread lover.

 If you are a cookie fanatic like me, check out all of my delicious Gluten Free Cookies Recipes!